nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-01-13-installing-team-explorer-2008-on-windows-7/index.md

 ---
 title: Installing Team Explorer 2008 on Windows 7
-description: "Learn how to install Team Explorer 2008 on Windows 7, troubleshoot common issues, and enhance your development experience with helpful tips and tools."
+description: Learn how to install Team Explorer 2008 on Windows 7, troubleshoot common issues, and enhance your development experience with helpful tips and tools.
 date: 2009-01-13
 creator: Martin Hinshelwood
 id: "145"